 And what of those hippies Ryder invited to camp out on his land?
 Why are they still there after his horrible death?
 Do they figure in the story at all?
 Frequent references to them seem arbitrary.
 Yet nothing in this story that seems to be made up of haphazard incidents is ever random or inconsequential.
 All the seemingly unconnected threads will all tie together to form the fabric of a wicked plot.
 The eyebrow raising finale is suitably nightmarish enough for a Hammer horror movie.

 Blackburn was perhaps the earliest genre writer who saw the nightmarish possibilities of eco-terrors.
-He along with John Creasey whose Dr. Palfrey novels mined this area were true pioneers in the burgeoning, yet to be formulaic, techno-thriller we have today.
+He was joined by John Creasey, whose Dr. Palfrey novels also mined this area.
+Together they were true pioneers in the burgeoning, yet to be formulaic, techno-thriller we have today.
 The X-Files, The Andromeda Strain, and other similar thrillers dealing with biological horrors owe a lot, whether conscious or not, to Blackburn.